dealdiane/datacomcodetest/README.md

 * Payment period is monthly (Fortnightly has also been implemented but not used)
 * Locale is en-NZ
 * Default rounding is to the nearest number, when a number is halfway
-* Tax bracket is per requirement
+* Default tax bracket is as per requirement

 ## Notes